jiaaro/jiaaro/_posts/2017-06-01-twitter-vs-facebook.md

 published: true
 ---

-The difference between Twitter and Facebook isn’t that Twitter is a better company, is better product, or that they treat their users better (they aren’t, it’s not, and they don’t).
-It’s that after reading twitter I feel (you know, ever-so-slightly) happier and more relaxed and after using Facebook I miss old friends, and generally feel anxious and melancholy.
+The difference between Twitter and Facebook isn’t that Twitter is a better company, a better product, or that they treat their users better (they aren’t, it’s not, and they don’t).
+It’s that after reading twitter I feel (you know, ever-so-slightly) happier and more relaxed.
+And after using Facebook I miss old friends, and generally feel anxious and melancholy.

 If that’s how it feels to “stay connected”, I’ll pass.
 Email, text, snapchat, and twitter are still good :)

-I am not the target of the bizarre pile-on attacks twitter is sometimes associated with.
-I’m sure that would ruin it for me, but Facebook doesn’t have that problem (as far as I know) and it’s already baseline negative so… ¯\\\_(ツ)_/¯
+Twitter requires you to curate who you follow, and that’s real work.
+I appreciate that.
+I’m also not the target of the bizarre pile-on attacks twitter is sometimes associated with.
+I’m sure that would ruin it for me.
+But, Facebook doesn’t have that problem (as far as I know) and it’s already baseline negative so… ¯\\\_(ツ)_/¯

 Also, friends, if you publish anything anywhere (blog, soundcloud, university website, etc.) please — PLEASE — let me know how to subscribe for updates.
 I am seriously interested in the work you do!